-5.4.2.
 How to Insert a Virtual Element in a Playlist

-To insert a virtual element in a playlist, proceed as follows:
+To insert a virtual element in a playlist,

-- In the Playlist Panel, select the playlist element before or after which you want to add a virtual element (depending on the Insert Mode in Playlist setting). - 2.
-Right-click and select Insert virtual element from the contextual menu.
+1. In the Playlist Panel, select the playlist element before or after which you want to add a virtual element (depending on the Insert Mode in Playlist setting).

+2. Right-click and select Insert virtual element from the contextual menu.